Champion of the arts

-Elegant and down-to-earth, Jennifer is in hot-demand as an MC and host for arts and corporate events.
-Her warmth, self-assurance and wit have carried audiences at the NZ Book Awards (7 times), The World of Wearable Art Awards, the Whitecliffe Fashion Show (five times), APO fundraisers and the annual Equity Lifetime Achievement Award.
+In hot-demand as an MC and Speaker for arts and corporate events, her warmth, self-assurance and wit have carried audiences at events such as the Whitecliffe Fashion Show (eight times), The New Zealand Institute of Architecture Awards (five times), and The Equity Lifetime Achievement Award (six times).
+Alongside this is a plethora of speaking projects that range from Developing women in Engineering (2022), to the NZ Opera School (2023).
 Her fluency in Te Reo Māori brings an added depth to her work.

 Auckland, New Zealand

-After Dinner Speaker, Celebrity, Compere/MC, Debator, Judge, Keynote Speaker, Live Performance Host, MC / Stage compere, Panellist, Singer, Speech Writer
+After Dinner Speaker, Compere/MC, Judge, Keynote Speaker, Live Performance Host, Panellist, Singer

 Philanthropy Summit 2021